engpap/engpap/README.md

-# Hi there 👋, I'm Andrea
+# Hi there 👋, I'm Andrew

 I'm a software engineer with a passion for mobile and web development, recommender systems, and multi-GPU computing.
 Currently, I'm pursuing a Master of Science in Computer Science and Engineering at Politecnico di Milano and working towards a double degree at the University of Illinois at Chicago.